nasa/cumulus/README.md

 [![Coverage Status](https://coveralls.io/repos/github/nasa/cumulus/badge.svg?branch=master)](https://coveralls.io/github/nasa/cumulus?branch=master)

 ## About Cumulus
-Cumulus is an open sourced cloud-based data ingest, archive, distribution, and management framework developed for NASA's future Earth Science data streams.
-This repo supports the development, deployment, and testing of Cumulus core as well has useful tips on configuration, workflow management, and operations.
+Cumulus is an open source cloud-based data ingest, archive, distribution, and management framework developed for NASA's future Earth Science data streams.
+This repo supports the development, deployment, and testing of Cumulus and supplies useful tips on configuration, workflow management, and operations.
 To learn more about Cumulus and NASA's Earth Observing System Data and Information System (EOSDIS) cloud initiatives go to [More Information](#more-information).

+---

 # 🚀 Getting Started

 Below is in-depth guidance to help get you started with your Cumulus development.
-To get a quick start on Cumulus go to our [Getting Started](https://nasa.github.io/cumulus/docs/cumulus-docs-readme) section.
+To get a quick start on Cumulus deployment go to our [Getting Started](https://nasa.github.io/cumulus/docs/cumulus-docs-readme) section.

+## Contents
 - [Documentation](#📖-documentation)
 - [Development](#🔨-development)
     - [Installation](#installation)